MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/putaway-clusters.md

 1. On the Action Pane, select **Save**, and close the page.

 > [!IMPORTANT]
-> Fields in the cluster profile that appear dimmed when *Generate cluster ID* is enabled are unavailable and won't be considered when this feature is used.
+> Fields in the cluster profile that appear dimmed when **Generate cluster ID** is set to *Yes* are unavailable and won't be considered when this feature is used.

 ### Mobile device menu items